 Federal Grants Every Fire Department Should Be Aware Of

-While on Capitol Hill this past April, Firefighters and EMS Fund learned about three very important grants to our local fire department.
+While on Capitol Hill this past April, Firefighters and EMS Fund learned about three very important fire department grants for local departments.
 The Assistance to Firefighters Grant program (AFG), The Staffing for Adequate Fire and Emergency Response Grants program (SAFER) and the Urban Search and Rescue Response System (USAR).